DP-MemArc: Differential Privacy Transfer Learning for Memory Efficient Language Models: Experiments

 { \textbf{Book-Keeping in DP-MemArc.} In the setup of these two architectures, we use the BK-MixOpt method for differential privacy training.
 BK-MixOpt reduces the required training memory by using Ghostnorm to compute the normalized formulation.
 To evaluate the impact of different differential privacy methods during the training process, we conducted experiments on these two model designs and measured the average memory consumption during the training process.
 The results are shown in Table~\ref{tab:bk}.

 }

 BK-MixOpt exhibits the best performance in the following scenarios.
 From the ablation experiments, the BK-MixOpt method reduces training memory consumption by $1.5 \sim 2 \times$ in privacy-preserving computation.
 This highlights the importance of using BK-MixOpt within our framework.
 When there are no privacy constraints as $\epsilon = \infty$, all three methods degrade into the standard gradient descent process.
 Under the condition of privacy constraints, if the Opcaus method of calculating gradients for each sample is adopted, the time complexity for calculating the sample gradient in a single layer under the two architectures DP-MemArc$_\text{side}$ and DP-MemArc$_\text{rev}$ is $O(Bpd/64)$ and $O(4Bpr)$.
 This still requires a considerable amount of computation time, and in DP-MemArc$_\text{side}$, the gradient calculation for the upsampling and downsampling matrices also needs to be considered.
-To ensure the overall model's accuracy in downstream tasks, the BK-MixOpt method remains the most efficient choice.

 { \textbf{Reversible Network Functions.} In the design of DP-MemArc$_\text{rev}$, we include two sub-functions that are used to achieve the reversible design of reversible networks.
 Section~\ref{sec:reverse} elaborates on the principles of the reversible network's inversion.
-This scheme leverages the similarity processing of learnable parameters in the initial setup.
 Therefore, we can modify the internal design while ensuring that each sub-function fulfills its respective role.
 To further understand the differences between various designs, we fix the sub-function $\mathcal{G}$ and change the internal architecture of sub-function $\mathcal{F}$, replacing it with different parameter-efficient fine-tuning(PEFT) methods.
-These PEFT methods have been widely used in non-privacy scenarios.
 In the privacy scenario, we select different methods and incorporate them with DP-MemArc$_\text{rev}$ in terms of accuracy and training memory consumption.

 }

 We have selected several classic and efficient parameter fine-tuning methods to replace the subfunction $\mathcal{F}$ here, including LoRA \cite{hu2021lora}, Parallel Adapters \cite{he2021towards}, Prefix tuning \cite{li2021prefix} and dyLoRA \cite{valipour2023dylora}, and set the constraint $\epsilon = 8.0$.
 The result is shown in Figure~\ref{fig:sc}.